INFORMATION REQUIRED IN PROXY STATEMENT

 Pre-Approval of Fees by Audit Committee

-In accordance with applicable laws, rules and regulations, our audit committee charter and pre-approval policies established by the audit committee require that the audit committee review in advance and pre-approve all audit and permitted non-audit fees for services provided to us by our independent registered public accounting firm.
-The services performed by, and the fees to be paid to, Freed Maxick CPAs, P.C. in 2017 and 2016 were approved by the audit committee.
+In accordance with applicable laws, rules and regulations, our audit committee charter and pre-approval policies established by the audit committee require that the audit committee review and approve in advance all audit and permitted non-audit fees for services provided to us by our independent registered public accounting firm.
+The services performed by, and the fees to be paid to, Freed Maxick CPAs, P.C. in 2019 and 2018 were approved by the audit committee.

 Independence Analysis by Audit Committee

-The affirmative vote of the holders of a majority of the shares of common stock and Series A Preferred Stock (on an as-converted basis) present in person or represented by proxy at the Annual Meeting and entitled to vote on the matter is needed to ratify the appointment of Freed Maxick CPAs, P.C. as our independent registered public accounting firm for the year ending December 31, 2018.
+The affirmative vote of the holders of a majority of the shares of common stock and Series A Preferred Stock (on an as-converted basis) cast on the matter is needed to ratify the appointment of Freed Maxick CPAs, P.C. as our independent registered public accounting firm for the year ending December 31, 2020.
 An abstention will have the same legal effect as a vote against the ratification of Freed Maxick CPAs, P.C., and broker non-votes will have no effect on the outcome of the ratification of the independent registered public accounting firm.